 You might have a great translation app on your phone, but it will be useless until you can connect to the internet.
 Consider keeping an old-school language dictionary in your carry-on.
 If you aren’t fluent, earmark pages that can help you flag down a taxi and get directions.

 Airport ATMs and currency stations generally offer the worst exchange rates, so you might choose to exchange currency at your bank before you leave the United States.
 The amount really depends on the cost of living in your destination country.
 No matter where you go, you probably don’t want to arrive with wads of cash strapped to your body.
 Aim to have a week’s worth of cash with you upon arrival.
 You should at least have enough to hop in a taxi, buy groceries, and place a phone call.
 When you’re settled, you can start hunting for ATMs and currency exchange houses that offer better rates than the ones in the airport.
+Consider opening a bank account with a bank that refunds all ATM fees.

 Inform your bank and credit card company of your travel plans.